luisfelipe449/To-do-list/README.md

 Made using Angular Materials and Springboot for backend.

  # How to run
-You can run it simply by using 'npm install' for front-end and running the backend (https://github.com/luisfelipe449/To-do-backend) in spring tool suite.
+You can run it by using 'npm install' and 'npm start' for this repository (front-end) and running the backend (https://github.com/luisfelipe449/To-do-backend) in spring tool suite.

 Thanks for visiting!